googleapis/java-common-protos/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this library

 ---
+This library has moved to [gapic-generator-java/java-common-protos](https://github.com/googleapis/gapic-generator-java/tree/main/java-common-protos).
+This repository will be archived in the future.
+Future releases will appear in the new repository (https://github.com/googleapis/gapic-generator-java/releases).
 Thanks for stopping by to let us know something could be better!

 **PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
 This will ensure a timely response.